-DIY: Most authors do their own marketing and promotion, be it via social media, email lists, or Amazon adverts.
-However, many authors struggle to market their books successfully and this is notoriously one of the most difficult parts of the process and the steepest learning curve.
+DIY: Many authors do their own marketing and promotion, be it via social media, email lists, or Amazon adverts.
+However, many authors struggle to market their books successfully, and marketing is notoriously one of the most difficult parts of the self-publishing process.

 As you can see, it’s possible to do every stage of the self-publishing process yourself or hire professionals.
 Some authors choose to do a few stages themselves and hire in for other stages—depending on their budget.
 My advice is this: if you can afford professionals, it’s often worth it.